AnnChou/bootcamp/Week 05/Day 4/W5 - Day 4 Outline.md

 #### 15:00-16:00,
 ##### Activity: Adding delete functionality
-File: edit.md

-#### 16:00-17:00
-##### Guided Activity: Adding delete functionality
-File: delete.md
+File: linking_models.md

-#### 17:00-18:00
+#### 16:00-18:00
-##### Activity: Free time to add more functionality/finish activities/style the app
+##### Activity: free time to add functionality/finish activities/style the app
 Keep working through today's activities or add some CSS to the app!
 There are instructions for adding CSS in the Day 1 'assets.md' file.
-Tomorrow we will add another model that will interact with our dishes model.